Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Dataset and preliminary analyses

-We fit the numerical distribution of member galaxies, required in the kinematic analysis, with both projected models -- NFW and Hernquist -- performing a maximum likelihood fit that does not require the binning of the data \citep{Sarazin_1980, Biviano_2013}, assuming a constant completeness of the sample in the projected radial distance explored.
+We performed a maximum likelihood fit of the parameters of the surface density profiles of both NFW and Hernquist models to the distribution of projected radii of galaxies.
+This avoided the need to split the projected radii in bins \citep{Sarazin_1980, Biviano_2013}, assuming a constant completeness of the sample in the projected radial distance explored.

-The best fit values obtained are $r_\nu = 0.71^{+0.07}_{-0.06} \, \mathrm{Mpc}$ in the case of NFW and $r_\nu^{\rm H} = 1.93^{+0.03}_{-0.46} \, \mathrm{Mpc}$ with Hernquist.
-Both models match the observed numerical distributions adequately well, with no significant differences; as such, during the rest of this work we assume a projected Hernquist model as the reference model for the numerical distribution.
-The validity of this choice is assessed in Appendix~\ref{app:A}, where we compare the outcome of \textsc{MG-MAMPOSSt} runs with projected NFW and Hernquist models and we treat the scale radius $r_\nu/r_\nu^{\rm H}$ both as a free and fixed parameter.
-Fig.~\ref{fig:num_density_pNFW} shows the projected surface density profile of galaxies fitted with both profiles.
+The best-fit values obtained are $r_\nu^{\rm NFW} = 0.71^{+0.07}_{-0.06} \, \mathrm{Mpc}$ in the case of NFW and $r_\nu^{\rm H} = 1.71^{+0.11}_{-0.06} \, \mathrm{Mpc}$ with Hernquist.
+Both models match the observed number density distributions adequately well, with no significant differences; as such, during the rest of this work we assume a Hernquist model as the reference model for the galaxy number density profiles.
+The validity of this choice is assessed in Appendix~\ref{app:num_density_assump}, where we compare the outcome of \textsc{MG-MAMPOSSt} runs with NFW and Hernquist models and we treat the scale radius, $r_\nu^{\rm NFW}/r_\nu^{\rm H}$, as both a free and a fixed parameter.
+Figure~\ref{fig:num_density_pNFW} shows the surface density profile of galaxies fitted with both profiles.